JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 as well as use the address bar to understand where they are and get to a destination directly.

-To bind the web app to the navigation graph defined in your common code, call the `window.bindToNavigation()` method in your Kotlin/Wasm or Kotlin/JS code:
+To bind the web app to the navigation graph defined in your common code, you can use the `window.bindToNavigation()` method in your Kotlin/Wasm code.
+For Kotlin/JS, ensure this code runs within the `onWasmReady {}` block.
+Here is an example of how to set this up:

 ```kotlin
 //commonMain source set